 About

-My name is Marsha Michie, and I am an Assistant Professor in the Department of Bioethics at Case Western Reserve University School of Medicine.
-I am an anthropologist and empirical bioethicist with extensive experience in ethnography, qualitative health research, and qualitative analysis.
+MM2016vsmgMy name is Marsha Michie, and I am an Associate Professor in the Department of Bioethics at Case Western Reserve University School of Medicine.
+My background is in cultural anthropology and empirical bioethics, with extensive work in ethnography, qualitative health research, and qualitative analysis.
 Much of my work has focused on the experiences and decision-making of patients and research participants, specifically in the context of genetic/genomic research, technologies, and diagnoses.
-Much of my current research examines the translational process, from research to clinical care, for new technologies for prenatal cell-free DNA (cfDNA) screening, stem cell gene transfer, and gene modification, with a particular emphasis on the perspectives of patients and patient advocates.
-I am also exploring issues related to infant mortality and maternal health, with a particular interest in health disparities related to race and other social determinants of health.
+Much of my current research examines the translational process, from research to clinical care, for new technologies for genetic screening, stem cell gene transfer, and gene modification, with a particular emphasis on the perspectives of patients and patient advocates.
+My research also explores issues related to reproductive ethics and justice, including infant mortality and the health of pregnancy-capable people.
+In all my work I have a particular interest in health disparities related to race, disability, and other social and structural factors.
+I am the Associate Director of the Bioethics Center for Community Health and Genomic Equity (CHANGE) at Case Western Reserve University.

 More information about me: